phamleyennhi/wasteclassification/README.md

 In the jupyter notebook, we use dataset from Kaggle for two types of trash (organic and recyclable) and apply convolutional neural networks to the model for classification.

-The Google Colab version can also be found here: shorturl.at/ltFJV
+The Google Colab version of the project can also be found here: shorturl.at/ltFJV